-Maria Gertraut (Gaumer) Meitzler -- Americanized to "Maria Gertrude" -- was born on July 31, 1763, likely in Macungie Township, in what today is Lehigh County, PA, a daughter of Johann Dietrich and Maria "Elizabeth" (Meinert) Gaumer Sr.
+Maria Gertraut (Gaumer) Meitzler -- Americanized to "Maria Gertrude" -- was born on July 3 or 31, 1763, likely in Macungie Township, in what today is Lehigh County, PA, a daughter of Johann Dietrich and Maria "Elizabeth" (Meinert) Gaumer Sr.

 On April 8, 1788, at the age of 23, she married Heinrich "Henry" Meitzler ( ? - ? ).